Support for Chosen Name

 Please be advised that because we use your legal name in the administrative computer, sometimes the legal name appears in an unexpected context.
 If it does and you would like it not to, the registrar can usually figure out how to use the chosen name in that context instead.

-If you want to use your chosen name across the college, please contact Nyk Robertson of the IC, or Martin Warner, Registrar.
+If you want to use your chosen name across the college, please contact the Intercultural Center, or the Registrar's Office staff.
 Either of us is available in person or by email.

 New students should please be sure the personal information form reflects their chosen name.